SFendorn/ahk_dde/README.md

 # ahk_dde
 AHK v2 library script to enable DDE communication with other applications

-Inspired by and partially based on dde.ahk provided by Joy2DWorld via AHK forums.
+Inspired by dde.ahk provided by Joy2DWorld via AHK forums.
 Uses classes to allow multiple connections at once.
-Functionality does not cover everything from the source script (yet).

 ## How to use
 Include dde.ahk in your AHK script and create an instance of the `DDE_Conversation` class.
 Use the class methods to interact with the DDE connection: